 Orla Molgaard-Nielsen trained at the Aallborg Technical School in 1924.
 Molgaard-Nielsen went on to study at the Royal Danish Academy of Fine Arts under Kaare Klint.

 Hvidt and Molgaard designed for Fritz Hansen, Ludwig Pontoppidan, Soborg Mobelfabrik and France & Son.
-It was with France & Son that their most impressive designs were realized.
+It was with France & Son that their most impressive designs were realised.
 A common feature of the pieces for these two manufacturers was the construction of designs in wood.